PolishedTomato/swiftUI-100-days/README.md

+SwifUI Day 24

+RockPaperScissor project completed

+Custom binding allow us to bind multiple value, and set them or get them.
+Not to familiar, For example, let agreedToAll = Binding( get: {get the binding value}, set: {set the value we binded})
+////////////

 SwiftUI Day 23

 There are two types of modifiers, environment modifier, regular one.
 When placing environment modifier on a container, it automatically apply to all of its child. apply same modifier to its child again will override it.
 However, this behavior is not for regular one(can't override).